JoshAmpofo/alhlp/0x0D-SQL_introduction/README.md

-# Introduction to Structured Query Language
+# Introduction to Structured Query Language :database:

-## Learning Objectives :academic cap:
+## Learning Objectives

 - What’s a database
 - What’s a relational database